The Declaration of Exit

 X. Final Statement

-This declaration does not demand change.
+This declaration demonstrates change.
+It does not ask for it.

+We do not announce our exit in hopes of being heard.
 We announce it to make clear that consent has been withdrawn.

 You may continue without us.